 Once upon a time, not long ago, it was Grace’s first week back at college.
 She, of course, experienced the usual syllabus shock and social anxieties.
-But, overall, her first few days back were smooth.
+But overall, her first few days back went smoothly.
 Interestingly, she noticed that a few people who were supposed to be in her classes weren’t actually in her classes.

 “Only lazy people miss class during the first week of the semester,” Grace thought, rolling her eyes.

-However, just two days after Grace had this haughty thought, she realized how hasty she had been to think it.
-As she was reading for one of her classes later in the week, Grace began to feel sleepy.
-She tried to push through but decided to lay her head down for just a moment.
+However, just two days after Grace had this haughty thought, she realized how hasty she’d been to think it.
+As she was reading for one of her classes later in the week, she began to feel sleepy.
+She tried to push through her tiredness but decided to lay her head down for just a moment.
 Actually, for several moments.

 Waking up peacefully, Grace lifted her head and turned to check the time.
-Staring at her alarm clock in shock, she began to panic.
-“How did I oversleep?
-I’m twenty minutes late for class!”
+Staring at her alarm clock in shock, she began to panic when she realized she was 20 minutes late for class.

-Instantly feeling ashamed and embarrassed, Grace decided it was too late to go to her class.
+Ashamed and embarrassed, Grace decided that it was too late to go to her class.
 Instead, she began to beat herself up for skipping her class during the first week of the semester.
-Then, she wrote this post to try to make herself—and perhaps others—feel better.
+Then she wrote this post to try to make herself—and perhaps others—feel better.

 In case you haven’t figured it out yet, I am Grace in this story.
 However, unlike my name, I’m often lacking in grace for myself and for others.